Welcome to Tali

 Ph.D., Chinese Literature, University of Pennsylvania, 2002

-President and Founder of TALI.
-She has taught Chinese language at the University of Pennsylvania and Pomona College, where she also directed the Oldenborg Center for Modern Languages and International Relations.
-Her articles on different aspects of sinophone modern Tibetan literature and modern Chinese literature, as well as some interviews with prominent Tibetan writers, have been published in the Journal of International Affairs, World Literature Today, Latse Library Newsletter, Quimera, Estudios de Asia y África, Revista Española del Pacífico, Contemporary Tibetan Literary Studies (Leiden: Brill, 2006), Sinophone Studies: A Critical Reader (forthcoming, Columbia University Press).
+Patricia Schiaffini-Vedani is the President and Founder of TALI.
+Patricia holds a Ph.D. in Chinese Literature from the University of Pennsylvania.
+She has taught Chinese language, as well as Tibet and China-related courses, at the University of Pennsylvania, Pomona College, Southwestern University, and Texas State University.
+Her articles on different aspects of sinophone modern Tibetan literature and modern Chinese literature, as well as some interviews with prominent Tibetan writers, have been published in the Journal of International Affairs, World Literature Today, Latse Library Newsletter, Quimera, Estudios de Asia y África, Revista Española del Pacífico, Contemporary Tibetan Literary Studies (Leiden: Brill, 2006), Sinophone Studies: A Critical Reader (Columbia University Press, 2013).
 Her volume Modern Tibetan Literature and Social Change, co-edited with fellow TALI board member Lauran Hartley, was published by Duke University Press in 2008.
-She currently teaches Chinese language and Tibet-related courses at Southwestern University (Georgetown, TX).
-She currently teaches Chinese language and Tibet-related courses at Texas State University (San Marcos, Texas) and Southwestern University (Georgetown, Texas).
+She has recently published Enticement: Stories of Tibet, a translation of short stories by Tibetan writer Pema Tseden (SUNY Press, 2018).

 Tenzin Norbu Nangsal